wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 <button data-price="1000" class="buy">Buy Item 10</button>
 ```

- Now we can go into our `handleBuyButtonClick` function and add
+ That allows you to go into the `handleBuyButtonClick` function and add thefollowing code 👇

 ```js
  function handleBuyBUttonClick(event){